 If the Scoliometer reading is above 5º a spinal x-ray will help confirm scoliosis.
 (Many medical professionals use a 7º measurement; we prefer to err on the side of caution and use 5º because we’re talking about early detection).

 A PA standing scoliosis x-ray series (full spine images) can confirm scoliosis.
 It consists of two views, one from the back (PA), and one from the side (a sagittal view).
 A radiologist will measure the x-rays to determine Cobb angles and report on the degree of the curvature.
 The referring doctor may measure the images as well.
 We recommend requesting a copy of the x-ray report and disk with x-ray images to keep for your records.
-A 10º Cobb angle, or more, indicates scoliosis.
+A 10º Cobb angle, or more, indicate scoliosis.

 Depending on what the x-rays show you may need to begin the decision-making process.
 Depending on who diagnoses scoliosis, most patients are referred to an orthopedic surgeon.
 You may or may not go this route depending on the measurements and degree of scoliosis.